trhgquan/MTH089/practice/TREC-classification/readme.md

 ### CNN
 Follow [the article of chriskhanhtran](https://chriskhanhtran.github.io/posts/cnn-sentence-classification/), I created a CNN for text classification (mostly use chriskhanhtran's architecture and feeding data to it only).
 There are 3 versions available:
 - Random embedding: using randomized (trainable) embedding vectors.
-- Static embedding: using [FacebookAI's fastText](https://fasttext.cc/) for embedding, weights are freezed.
+- Static embedding: using [FacebookAI's fastText](https://fasttext.cc/) for embedding, weights were frozen.
 - Non-static embedding: still using fastText, but weights are trainable.

-Configurations were keep as the original.
+Configurations were kept as the original.

 ### Bidirectional Gated Gradient Units
 I built a simple GRU network: